NGO Research Programme

 NGO Research Forum

-INTRAC will host a three-day NGO Research Forum in Oxford, UK.
+INTRAC will host a three-day NGO Research Forum in Oxford, UK, in November 2014 on building sustainability of civil society.
 The forum provides an excellent opportunity for members to meet other practitioners and academics, share their experiences, and hear about the latest research on civil society and international development.

-INTRAC will run a series of two-hour thematic webinars for NGO Research Programme members in April, June, September and February.
-Each member has up to five free spaces.
+INTRAC is running a series of two-hour thematic webinars for NGO Research Programme members only.
+We held our first webinar in April 2014.
+The next webinars will be in April, June, September and February.
+Each member organisation can occupy up to five webinar spaces.

 What does it cost to join and how are the funds used?